smcneece/ha-esunpower/README.md

 ## Disclaimer

 This integration is not affiliated with or endorsed by SunPower or SunStrong Corporation.
 Use at your own risk.
-The PVS management interface was designed for installation/provisioning, not continuous monitoring.
-This enhanced version includes comprehensive protections, but prolonged use should be monitored for any effects on PVS performance or SunPower cloud connectivity.

 ## Support